-- The student may use the device before and after school. - The volume should not be offensive to others. - Personal electronic devices must be kept in backpacks and must be TURNED OFF during the school day and not be visible to others. - Personal electronic devices must be turned off and put away once the student has arrived at school. - Personal electronic devices may not be used on the playground. - Personal electronic devices are not to be used in classrooms. - Students may not use the personal electronic device to check for messages during the school day, even messages from parents.
+- The student may use the device before and after school. - The volume should not be offensive to others. - Personal electronic devices must be kept in backpacks and must be TURNED OFF during the school day and not be visible to others. - Personal electronic devices may not be used on the playground. - Personal electronic devices are not to be used in classrooms. - Students may not use the personal electronic device to check for messages during the school day, even messages from parents.
 Phones may be used after school. - Parents should contact the office if they need to communicate with their student for urgent matters.